zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-utilities.md

 ### Update Single Value

 A simpler API for working with disconnected entities and only updating single values.
 It is useful if you want to update a value on an entity without roundtripping the database.
-A typical use case could be to update the number of reads of a blogpost.
+A typical use case could be to update the number of reads of a blog post.

 ```csharp